-Half Moon Bay has so many beaches that its State Beach is made up of three beaches in and around the town of Half Moon Bay: Francis Beach, Venice Beach and Dunes Beach.
+At Half Moon Bay State Beach, you get three beaches in one park.
+These fun beaches to visit are all around the town of Half Moon Bay: Francis Beach, Venice Beach and Dunes Beach.
 Each beach has a separate parking area and different amenities.

-The Half Moon Bay coastline is dramatic and all three beaches are beautiful.
-They're also protected because we humans share them with a tiny, endangered bird: the western snowy plover.
-To survive, the little plover needs everyone's help.
-Leave your dogs at home or keep them on a leash so they don't disturb the nests, obey all signs that ask you to stay away and respect the rules about bonfires.
+The Half Moon Bay coastline is dramatic, and all three of the beaches are beautiful.
+They're also protected and have some restrictions.
+That's because we humans share them with a tiny, endangered bird: the western snowy plover.
+To survive, the adorable little bird needs everyone's help.
+Leave your dogs at home or keep them on a leash, so they don't disturb the nests.
+Obey all signs that ask you to stay away and respect the rules about bonfires.

 What is There to Do at Half Moon Bay State Beach?